Schedule | Travel&Accom. | Volunteer | Register | Contacts | References |

 The aim of the P2P Basel workshop is to bring together researchers and software builders to share insights and collaborate towards the sound and sustainable development of efficient eventually-consistent (offline-first) peer-to-peer systems.
-Examples of related projects of interest are Secure-Scuttlebutt, DAT/Hypercore, Cabal, Socket Supply co., Earthstar, Willow, Nostr, Holochain, P2Panda, GNUnet.
+Examples of related projects of interest are Secure-Scuttlebutt, DAT/Hypercore, Cabal, Socket Supply co., Earthstar, Willow, Nostr, Holochain, P2Panda, GNUnet, NextGraph.
+Other P2P projects that are based on stronger consistency models, such as Mass Market are also of interest.

 Schedule Overview